 India is having a tough time with Covid-19.
 IPL 2020 could not come by at a better time to this Cricket-loving nation.
 Yes, we’ll still be seeing this T20 festival taking place in UAE, but there will be no lack of sixes and drama on the field.
 Just to remind you, the previous edition was won by the Mumbai Indians, who defeated the Chennai Super Kings by just 1 run in the final nail-biter.
 How is the upcoming season shaping up?
-Let’s take a quick peek in our IPL 2020 preview and then visit our online betting section for top Indian sportsbooks.
+Let’s take a quick peek at our IPL 2020 preview and then visit our online betting section for top Indian sportsbooks.

 IPL 2020 Teams

 The auction is over and the players have been bought.
 Each team has a hand full of superstars.
-But, there are some IPL 2020 teams that better overall than other teams.
+But, there are some IPL 2020 teams that are better overall than other teams.
 So, let’s go over the teams and see which superstars and prospects to watch.
 Our preview will help with your cricket betting picks.

 Mumbai Indians – IPL 2020 Favourites

 Let’s start with the reigning champions, who will be captained by Rohit Sharma yet again.
 The explosive Indian batsman has scored one century and 28 fifties, all with an explosive strike rate of 130.62.
 Rohit is the third-highest all-time scorer in IPL history, with a total of 4898 runs (and counting) from just 183 innings.

 Sharma will again command a formidable squad, which is very balanced and has little to no weaknesses.
 Australians Nathan Nile (seamer) and Chris Lynn (batsman) have been signed.
 These new pieces will complement Jasprit Bumrah, who registered an economy rate of 3.50 runs per over last season.

 Outlook: Should easily qualify for the playoffs and are favorites to win IPL 2020.

 Chennai Super Kings